jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 # Acknowledgments
 {:numbered="false"}

 Everyone on the author section has contributed to the document in significant ways.
-The author list has been ordered in (reverse) alphabethical order.
+The author list has been ordered in (reverse) alphabetical order.

 Parts of this document extensively leverage ideas and text from
 {{I-D.cparsk-eimpact-sustainability-considerations}} and